Back to blogs

 I rebuilt this portfolio from a VILT stack (Vue, Inertia, Laravel) to a Next.js stack so I could take full ownership of the codebase and keep deployment simple and maintainable.
 That decision came after I tried hosting it on Laravel Cloud.

 In 2025 I won the Codecademy AI Bootcamp with SpecSage, landed a part-time remote role at rConfig, and kept building side projects while taking on freelance work.
-I'm still growing my skill set and learning in public because it keeps me accountable and, hopefully, helps other developers on a similar path.
+I'm still expanding my skillset and exhibiting projects publicly which helps me maintain accountability for my work whilst potentially aiding other developers on similar paths.

 The tech hiring landscape in Ireland has been challenging for junior to mid-level developers in recent years.
-Breaking into the industry hasn't been easy, but I'm focused on continuing to improve my portfolio, sharpen my skills, and explore opportunities through freelancing and contract work.
+Breaking into the industry hasn't been easy but I remain focused on improving my portfolio, sharpening my skills, and exploring opportunities through freelancing and contract work.

 My journey so far